How much is a plumber’s salary in the UK?

 Again, this depends.
 So, it’s probably more helpful to ask how much does the average plumber make.

-The NCS puts the average salary range of a plumber employed by a company between £15,000 – £40,000 a year, rising with experience and seniority.
+The average salary range of a plumber employed by a company is roughly around £45,760 per year, rising with experience and seniority.

 How much do plumbers make an hour?